KKAMLESH286/KKAMLESH286/README.md

 ### Hi there 👋

-- 🔭 I’m currently working from home as a team leader in BPO  industry.
+- 🔭 I’m currently working as a flutter developer  intern at Dozzbee Technologies Private Limited.
-- 🌱 I’m currently learning coding and want to switch my career
+- 🌱 I’m currently learning Flutter for cross platform mobile app development.
 - 👯 I’m looking to collaborate on web development based projects.
-- 🤔 I’m looking for help with javascript.
+- 🤔 I’m looking for help with javascript and Flutter.
 - 💬 Ask me about Web scrapping and automation using python.

 - 📫 How to reach me: